open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The Exporter component converts processed data into a specific protocol and exports it somewhere.
-Following the [library guidelines](../library-guidelines.md), exporters are expected to contain contain minimal functionality and customization is preferrably expressed through Processors.
+Following the [library guidelines](../library-guidelines.md), exporters are expected to contain contain minimal functionality and customization is preferably expressed through Processors.

 ## Requirements